 Opening night and the days leading up to senshuraku (the final performance) definitely feel different.
 On opening night there’s a fresh, still-finding-their-footing quality I really like.
 By the end of a month-long run, the depth of the relationship from the actors seeps into every gesture — to I love that too.
 It’s not about which is “right.”
 I just love them both.

-A Surprise Appearance by Terajima Shinobu!
+A Surprise Appearance by Shinobu Terajima!

-She talked about the upcoming Renjishi at Kabukiza the following month — a piece performed by parent and child, in this case Ukon-san and Mahoro-kun (her son).
+She talked about the upcoming Renjishi at Kabukiza the following month — a piece performed by parent and child, in this case Ukon and Mahoro-kun (her son).
 And it seemed Mahoro-kun himself was waiting backstage… the audience clapped hopefully, willing him to come out, but alas, he didn’t appear.
 I really wanted to see his face!

-A bonus story: when I went to see Renjishi at Kabukiza the next month, I spotted Shinobu-san in the lobby wearing a kimono.
+A bonus story: when I went to see Renjishi at Kabukiza the next month, I spotted Shinobu in the lobby wearing a kimono.
 She was so luminous, so absolutely stunning.
 As if she was wearing light itself.

 Intermission Snacks, plus a Note on Eating in a Dobu Seat